Ebola crisis highlights China's philanthropic shortfall

 A Huawei spokeswoman said Africa was an important market, but declined to comment on philanthropy or specific ventures in Ebola-hit countries.
 China Henan and China Communications Construction did not respond to requests for comment.

-The World Food Programme (WFP) last month called on Chinese firms and tycoons to donate more to fighting Ebola.
-[ID:nL3N0SF40Q] "No one's been willing to do anything big yet," said Brett Rierson, the WFP's China representative.
+The World Food Program (WFP) last month called on Chinese firms and tycoons to donate more to fighting Ebola.
+"No one's been willing to do anything big yet," said Brett Rierson, the WFP's China representative.

 ROADS, CLINICS

-Charity experts say Chinese construction firms with projects in Liberia, Guinea or Sierra Leone - the three countries most affected by the Ebola outbreak - could donate building materials and labour.
+Charity experts say Chinese construction firms with projects in Liberia, Guinea or Sierra Leone - the three countries most affected by the Ebola outbreak - could donate building materials and labor.

 "Building firms could easily step in and say: 'we'll help you clear roads and put in emergency roads and clinics'," said Gary Rieschel, managing partner at Qiming Venture Partners.
 "If they put their shoulders behind moving some of the infrastructure for healthcare, they could be incredibly valuable."